 I do have several spools of Nymo D and B that I have kept around.
-I don't use it very often but it is much better than the Nymo bobbin thread, so I can't really justify throwing it out!
+I don't use it very often but it is much better than the Nymo thread that comes on the bobbins so I can't really justify throwing it out!
 I am sure I will use it for something...someday.

 I also like Fireline....and I try to get it on sale at Cabela's.
 I don't use it nearly as often as I used to...I use One G and KO for almost everything these days.
 But Fireline still has it's uses for me, and I still have a lot of Fireline!

 I really like to use Fireline on my loom.
 The fact that it does not stretch at all makes it perfect for warp threads...and the fact that it is almost impossible to pierce with a needle makes it perfect for pulling your warps.